 Voter and Municipal Election Information

-The Town of Fenwick Island Municipal Election is held on the first Saturday in August (if there are candidates).
+The Town of Fenwick Island Municipal Election will be held on August 1, 2020 (if there are candidates).
 Property owners can find voter and municipal election information within Chapter 13

 of the Town of Fenwick Island Code.

 All property owners must register to vote with the Town of Fenwick Island in order to be eligible to vote in Town elections.

 To register, complete the Voter Registration Form and return it with the necessary proof of identity to the Town Clerk, 800 Coastal Highway, Fenwick Island, DE 19944.

 Resident: Every natural person, who is a citizen of the United States, age 18 on or before the date of the election, a bona fide resident prior to the annual municipal election, and registered to vote 30 or more days prior to the annual municipal election, if provided by ordinance, shall have one vote.

 Non-residents: Every property owner as of March 1 prior to the annual municipal election, whether a natural person or artificial entity, including but not limited to corporations, partnerships, trusts, and limited liability companies, and who is registered to vote, if provided by ordinance, shall have one vote.
 A natural person shall be a citizen of the United States and age 18 on or before the date of the election.
 An artificial entity shall be a domestic entity in the State of Delaware.

 These provisions shall be construed in accordance with the principle of “one-person/entity, one vote.”
 Where a voter is entitled to vote by virtue of being both a resident and as an owner of real property, that voter shall be entitled to only one vote; where a voter is entitled to vote by ownership of two or more parcels of real property, that voter shall be entitled to only one vote.